 And there is a degree of satisfaction in proving to yourself that what other people tell themselves isn’t possible or is too difficult, when they let themselves off the hook for behavior that is damaging to others, is entirely possible, and they are full of shit, because you make yourself the proof that another way is possible.

 Maybe not so satisfying as having someone else prove it is possible to your benefit.
 Kind of a more spiteful version of Ghandi’s “Be the change you want to see in the world.”
 Then again, Ghandi did some questionable things in his personal and public life, so who am I to assign motive to his words?
 Maybe there was some spite there, too.

-Maybe what I can offer to you, if you are in the night that seems forever, is to suggest that you make something that matters within you, not dependent on anyone or anything else, your reason to keep on going.
+Maybe what I can offer to you, if you are in the midst of your own night that seems forever, is to suggest that you make something that matters within you, not dependent on anyone or anything else, your reason to keep on going.
 Something no one can take from you but yourself.